amitopenwriteup/devops-with-ai/mcpgitlabci.md

 By the end of this workshop you have:

-- [x] Built a Python MCP server with 5 custom tools
+- [x] Built a python3 MCP server with 5 custom tools
-- [x] Integrated `gitpython` to scan and diff local repos
+- [x] Integrated `gitpython3` to scan and diff local repos
 - [x] Connected Ollama (llama3.2:1b) as a local LLM for code review
 - [x] Used Ollama to auto-generate `.gitlab-ci.yml`
 - [x] Registered the server with Claude Desktop